Craig Smoker: Melbourne

 Smoker was traded to Melbourne for the 34th selection in the 1997 AFL draft.
 Smoker made his AFL debut in the first round of the 1998 season.
 He played the first 14 of Melbourne's games, including a round 3 performance against Brisbane where he was matched against Jason Akermanis and received a Brownlow Medal vote and kicked four goals, two of which were in the last quarter.
 Smoker was dropped for the Demons' round 14 match against West Coast and named as an emergency.
-Smoker did end up playing in that match, but had a disappointing match against his told team, only having one disposal for the game.
+Smoker did end up playing in that match, but had a disappointing match against his old team, only having one disposal for the game.
 He was dropped for Melbourne's next game.
-He made his way back into the team for Melbourne's round 18 match against Brisbane and he played the following week against Carlton before being dropped for round 20.
+He made his way back into the team for Melbourne's round 18 match against Brisbane and he played the following week against Carlton before being dropped again for round 20.
 While playing a reserves match, he was suspended one week for striking.
 Smoker did not play another senior game for Melbourne in 1998, although he was "on the edge of selection" during their finals campaign and was twice named as an emergency.